PINetDalhousie/mission-critical-messaging-platforms/README.md

 4. In terms of Parameter Tuning, to get the Kafka aggregated throughput plot, run: sudo python3 scripts/PT-kafkaAggregatedThroughput.py

+## Additional Results
-* Additional evaluation plots (stated in the paper) can be found under the result-plots directory.
+Additional evaluation plots that stated in the [paper] (https://www.techrxiv.org/doi/full/10.36227/techrxiv.171340979.91183191) can be found under the [results](https://github.com/PINetDalhousie/mission-critical-messaging-platforms/tree/main/results) directory along with a description.

 ## Configurable parameter list
   The following table provides an overview of the parameters available for tuning in the Apache Kafka case study: